datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR01-Plot-Raster.md

 contributors: [ ]
 packagesLibraries: [raster, rgdal]
 dateCreated:  2015-10-23
-lastModified: 2016-02-12
+lastModified: 2016-02-25
 categories:  [self-paced-tutorial]
 tags: [R, raster, spatial-data-gis]
-workshopSeries: [raster-data]
+tutorialSeries: [raster-data-series]
-mainTag: raster-data
+mainTag: raster-data-series
 description: "This tutorial explains how to plot a raster in R using R's base plot function.
 It also covers how to layer a raster on top of a hillshade to produce an eloquent map."